trzsz/trzsz.github.io/ssh.md

   - The `--dragfile` argument may disable the Warp features, please refer to the previous section to configure `EnableDragFile` to enable the drag and drop to upload feature.

   - After dragging files and directories into the Warp terminal, the upload may not be triggered immediately.
-You need to press the Enter key once to make it upload.
+You need to press the `Enter` key once to make it upload.

 - If you are using Windows7 or an older version of Windows10, and getting an error `enable virtual terminal failed`.

   - Try using `tssh` in [Cygwin](https://www.cygwin.com/), [MSYS2](https://www.msys2.org/) or [Git Bash](https://www.atlassian.com/git/tutorials/git-bash).

+- If the `tssh` specific configuration items are configured in `~/.ssh/config`, and openssh report an error `Bad configuration option`.

+  - You can add `#!!` prefix to the items, openssh will treat it as a comment, while `tssh` will treat it as one of the valid configurations.

 ## Screenshot